egels/PD2-Skill-Profiler/readme.md

 Known bugs and missing features
 ===============================

+- The skills don't save if the user quits the game after changing his build without entering another menu;
+- There is a potential exploit to get extra spending cash.
+Don't ask for details you cheater;
 - At the moment, there is no way to ask the users for input (e.g. for the profile name).

 Special thanks